nh-404/Python-Installation-Guide-for-Linux-Users./README.md

 # PythonSetup_Linux

 - Python installation guide for linux user.
-This document describes how to install Pyrhon3 on Ubuntu or debain Linux machines.
+This document describes how to install Pyrhon3 on 9Ubuntu or debain) based Linux system.

 # Installation Process

 - First of all you should confrom about python3 installation.
-Is still python3 installed on your machine...?
+Is still python3 installed on your system...?

 # Installation check

 - open your linux terminal or press and hold (Alt + Ctrl + T). then run follwing this command

  ```
- $ python3.10 --version
+ python3.10 --version

   ```